next-game-solutions/geckor/README.md

 `geckor` is an R client for the public [CoinGecko API](https://www.coingecko.com/en/api#explore-api).
-This package implements a number of major endpoints offered by that API and allows one to collect the current and historical market data on over 8000 cryptocurrencies from more than 300 exchanges.
-Results are typically returned in a tabular form as [tibbles](https://tibble.tidyverse.org/), ready for any downstream analyses.
+This package implements several endpoints offered by that API, allowing users to collect the current and historical market data on over 8000 cryptocurrencies from more than 300 exchanges.
+Results are returned in a tabular form (as [tibbles](https://tibble.tidyverse.org/)), ready for any downstream analyses.

 ## Installation